bornfree/bornfree.github.io/_posts/2018-11-14-write-to-the-top-folks.md

 slug: write-to-the-top-folks
 date_published: 2018-11-14T00:00:00.000Z
 date_updated: 2018-11-14T00:00:00.000Z
-excerpt:
-When you’re writing an email to a company, you can try to find somebody like managers, division-heads… or you can write to the founders…

 ---

 When you’re writing an email to a company, you can try to find somebody like managers, division-heads… or you can write to the founders, CEOs and directors.